licarpen/aws-developer/README.md

 * notifications via CloudWatch Events
 * integration with CloudFormation
 * uses API to get parameters fro hierarchy tree: GetParameters or GetParametersByPath
+* Use a secure, scalable, hosted secrets management service (No servers to manage).
+* Improve your security posture by separating your data from your code.
+* Store configuration data and secure strings in hierarchies and track versions.
+* Control and audit access at granular levels.
+* Configure change notifications and trigger automated actions.
+* Tag parameters individually, and then secure access from different levels, including operational, parameter, Amazon EC2 tag, or path levels.
+* Reference AWS Secrets Manager secrets by using Parameter Store parameters.

 #### Implementation
 * go to services -> Systems Manager -> Parameter Store